sabogalc/project-piCo/README.md

 # project piCo

-This repository contains KiCad project files for reverse-engineered Raspberry Pi Pico boards, including both the standard Pico H and the WiFi version, the Pico WH.
+This repository contains KiCad project files for reverse-engineered Raspberry Pi Pico boards, including both the standard RP2040 Pico H and the WiFi version, the Pico WH.
+There is also a preliminary design for an RP2350 Pico 2 board.
 The primary goal of this project is two-fold:

 1. USB-C Upgrade: Although all Pico boards were released in or after 2021, they all use Micro-USB.
 The initial aim was to update these boards to include USB-C, making them more compatible with modern standards.